Dedicated Internet Access (DIA): Ultimate 2023 Pricing Guide

 On-Net vs. Off-Net

 A key factor driving the cost of your DIA connection is if it requires the carrier to spend money to physically build the connection.
-If a build is required, the carrier will deem themselves “off-net” or “not lit” at a given location, and likely price the link at a much higher monthly cost to cover the build.
+If a build is required, the carrier will deem themselves “off-net” or “not lit” at a given location, and likely price the link at a much higher monthly cost to cover the build costs.
 “On-net” or “lit” connections are cheaper, as they do not require a build to service.
 Generally speaking, if a provider has fiber within 500 feet of a location, they are “near-net”.
 This is part of why on-net vs off-net order pricing is so nuanced.
 A build of 500 feet costs much less than a build of a few miles.

 If you require Lumen DIA in a building where Lumen already has fiber connectivity, then this connection is on-net and will cost less than an off-net DIA connection.
-However, if you want to procure a circuit from AT&T in a location where it isn’t already built into the network, your service will be much more costly due to the capital expenditures required by the provider to service you.
+However, if you want to procure a circuit from AT&T at a location where it isn’t already built into the network, your service will be much more costly due to the capital expenditures required by the provider to service you.
 That capital expenditure will either be charged as your non-recurring cost (NRC) or will be amortized over your monthly recurring cost (MRC).
 If you're off-net and need your installation in a shorter time period than the "standard install interval", you might be faced with an expedite fee.

 Build costs are a big part of why it is so hard to procure DIA for personal use, as carriers don’t have fiber running into every home on the block.